MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 More thermal protection options are located in `Configuration_adv.h`.
 In most setups these can be left unchanged, but should be tuned as needed to prevent false positives.

 {% panel info %}
 For false thermal runaways _not_ caused by a loose temperature sensor, try increasing `WATCH_TEMP_PERIOD` or decreasing `WATCH_TEMP_INCREASE`.
-Heating may be slowed in a cold environment, if a fan is blowing on the thermistor, or if the heater has high resistance.
+Heating may be slowed in a cold environment, if a fan is blowing on the heat block, or if the heater has high resistance.
 {% endpanel %}